Overview: DRA offers educators the tools they need to observe and document student reading abilities and helps inform instructional practice.

 Internal consistency and inter rater research studies were conducted to demonstrate the reliability of DRA3 scores

-Research studies were conducted that establish the validity of test scores, bases on the test content and the relationship of the scores to other measures of reading
+Research studies were conducted that establish the validity of test scores, based on the test content and the relationship of the scores to other measures of reading

 What does DRA do?